23f2005132/test-repo-1760708925/README.md

-# Simple Webpage

-A very basic webpage with a title and a header.

-## Features
+# My Awesome App V2

+This is a simple web application.

+**Key Changes:**

-*   Displays a title 'My App' in the browser tab.
+*   Updated the page title to 'My Awesome App V2'.
-*   Displays a header 'Welcome' on the page.

-## Usage

-Open `index.html` in your browser.
+*   Added a paragraph below the 'Welcome' header that says 'This is my updated app!'.